mmbillah/personal_website/content/author/admin/_index.md

 +++

-I am 2nd year PhD student in economics and simultaneously pursuing a masters in statistics at Washington State University.
+I am a 2nd year PhD student in economics and simultaneously pursuing a masters in statistics at Washington State University.

+My research interest lie at the intersection of econometrics and machine learning